 Some insurance companies do not participate in online payment.
 In this situation, the carrier will contact your client about next steps.

-Verify that your clients’ coverage is active by signing into HealthCare.gov and checking under My Plans and Programs.
-(Alternatively, you can check your clients’ coverage through HealthSherpa or the appropriate state-based exchange.)
+In FFM states, verify that your clients’ coverage is active by signing into HealthCare.gov and checking under My Plans and Programs.
+(You can also check your clients’ coverage through HealthSherpa or the appropriate state-based exchange.)

 What Happens If Your Client Misses the OEP?